 Digital twins are supported by cities with:

-- IoT sensors embedded in city’s core services
+IoT sensors embedded in the city’s core services

-Digital Twins of smart cities is a new application of a number of technologies that need to be interoperable and high-performance.
-A capable and innovative team, with in depth knowledge of how these technologies and their data function, will support a city in getting the most out of their digital twin.
+Digital Twins of smart cities is a new application of several technologies that need to be interoperable and high-performance.
+A capable and innovative team, with in-depth knowledge of how these technologies and their data function, will support a city in getting the most out of their digital twin.
 A brief overview of some of these technologies that are integrated into digital twins follows:

-- Building Information Modelling: When integrated with GIS, BIM provides a rich dataset for the built environment to create more accurate models.
-Real-time data requires the interoperability with the Internet of Things.
+Building Information Modelling: When integrated with GIS, BIM provides a rich dataset for the built environment to create more accurate models.
+Real-time data requires interoperability with the Internet of Things.

-- Augmented or Virtual Reality: Enhances real life perception of digital twins.
-This can be particularly useful in collaborative and participatory process in urban planning.
+Augmented or Virtual Reality: Enhances real-life perception of digital twins.
+This can be particularly useful in collaborative and participatory processes in urban planning.